 Swakopmund Guesthouse: Our full report

-Central facilities at Swakopmund Guesthouse include a dining room, where a buffet-style breakfast is served in the morning, and a lounge area.
-Blue-and-white decor continues the seaside theme accentuated by seashells and pebbles.
-A small lounge area leads outside to a courtyard garden with quirky hanging pod chairs.
-There's free WiFi throughout, a secure parking area for guests' cars, and an airport shuttle is also available.
+Central facilities at Swakopmund Guesthouse are all in the main building.
+These include a bright and airy dining room, where a buffet-style breakfast is served, and a lounge area with comfortable seating where tea, coffee and snacks are available all day.
+The blue-and-white nautical-themed décor continues the seaside feel, accentuated by seashells and pebbles.
+A small lounge area leads to a courtyard garden with quirky hanging pod chairs.
+There's free WiFi throughout both buildings, and a secure parking area for guests' cars.
+An airport shuttle service is also available.

-Possible activities in the area range from sand-boarding and quad-biking to parasailing and sea-kayaking; Swakopmund is well known as Namibia's capital of adrenalin sports.
-Less adventurous are visits to Swakopmund's aquarium and museum, dolphin cruises at Walvis Bay or camel rides at a farm outside Swakopmund.
-Swakopmund Guesthouse can book any of these activities, as well as making dinner reservations.
+Swakopmund Guesthouse has a few pedal bikes available for guests to hire so they can see the town from the saddle, which is a fun option.
+Other possible activities in the area range from sandboarding and quadbiking to parasailing and sea kayaking; Swakopmund is well known as Namibia's capital of adrenalin sports.
+Less adventurous are visits to Swakopmund's aquarium and museum, dolphin cruises at Walvis Bay, camel rides at a farm outside Swakopmund or a day trip down the skeleton coast to Sandwich Harbour.
+The guesthouse can book any of these activities, as well as making dinner reservations.

-Swakopmund Guesthouse is an upmarket B&B that lies close to the beach and other amenities, and offers both friendly service and comfortable, high-quality rooms.
+Swakopmund Guesthouse is an upmarket B&B that lies close to the sea and other amenities, and offers both friendly service and comfortable, high-quality rooms.

-Directions: Coming on the B2 from Windhoek, turn left into Moses Garoeb Street at the first set of traffic lights, then continue until it becomes Rhode Allee (where the road makes a sharp right turn) and go straight ahead.
-Cross over Nathanael Maxuilili Street, and continue until you reach Hendrik Witbooi.
-Swakopmund Guesthouse is then situated on your right-hand side.
+- Approaching Swakopmund on the B2 from Windhoek, turn left into Moses Garoeb Street at the first set of traffic lights, then continue until it becomes Rhode Allee (where the road makes a sharp right turn) and go straight ahead.
+Cross over Nathanael Maxuilili Street, and continue until you reach Hendrik Witbooi, where Swakopmund Guesthouse is situated on your right-hand side.

 Food & drink

-Notes: Children 6 years and younger stay free of charge with their parents.
+- Children are welcome at Swakopmund Guesthouse.
+Children aged six years and younger stay free of charge with their parents.

 Health & safety